dokester/BayesicFitting/docs/Dimensions.md

 ![png](images/distinshells.png)
 <p>

+### Praxis.

 In figures 3, 4 and 5 we show unit spheres of dimensions 2, 10 and 100, resp.
 In each sphere we have 10000 points, uniformly distributed, using the [Marsaglia algorithm](https://en.wikipedia.org/wiki/N-sphere#Uniformly_at_random_within_the_n-ball)

-In the left hand panels we see the points in the first two axes and a histogram of the the points projected on the main axes (red line).
+In the left hand panels we see the points projected on the first two axes and a histogram of the the points projected on the main axes (red line).
 For comparison the theoretical distribution is also shown (in green).
 In the right hand panels, the histograms of the distance to the origin (in